 In this case, you might be using your own car or rent one.
 In both cases, make sure you meet driving regulations and requirements in Bulgaria.
 The Rose Valley is approximately 2 to 3-hour drive from all the major cities which have an airport (Sofia, Varna and Burgas, Plovdiv is 1.5 hours drive away).

 If you travel by car you can visit every event and location in the rose valley easily.
 Anywhere you go you can find a free parking spot in a 5-minute proximity to the place you want to visit.
 Even if you choose to use a paid parking, the rates are relatively cheap.

 If you choose to rent a car, make sure you choose a licensed and reputable rent-a-car agency which would provide you with all the needed documentation.
 Often times, the airlines have their own rent-a-car service where you can get and return a car straight from the airport.

-There are plenty of gas stations around the country and most of them have a small grocery shop and cafe where you can relax from all the traveling.
+There are plenty of gas stations around the country and most of them have a small grocery shop and cafe where you can relax from all the travelling.

 The roads in Bulgaria are getting better in terms of having proper signs, labels and marking yet there is room for improvement.
 Be careful of the occasional holes on the road, the highways and inter-city roads are mostly good, but inner city street roads may have Mars-terrain type of holes every now and then, so keep an eye on the road.